R. A. P. Clements

-Major General Ralph Arthur Penrhyn Clements, CB, DSO (9 February 1855 – 2 April 1909), commonly known as R. A. P. Clements, was a senior British Army officer.
+Major-General Ralph Arthur Penrhyn Clements, CB, DSO (9 February 1855 – 2 April 1909) was a senior British Army officer.

 Clements, the son of a churchman, fought in the Xhosa War of 1877–1878 and the Anglo-Zulu War as a junior officer.
 He was twice wounded during the Third Anglo-Burmese War while serving as a brigade major, being mentioned in dispatches.
 After commanding a battalion of the South Wales Borderers during the late 1890s, he was appointed a brigade commander during the Second Boer War.
 Clements commanded the Colesberg front in early 1900, but was surprised at the Battle of Nooitgedacht in December, managing to extricate his force from the latter.
 After the Boer War he served in India, rising to divisional command before his death.

 Early life and career

 Clements was born at Upton St Leonards on 9 February 1855, the son of Reverend Jacob Clements, a local sub-dean and Canon Residentiary, and was educated at the Rossall School.
-He transferred from the militia to the British Army on 2 December 1874, and served as a lieutenant of the 24th Regiment of Foot in South Africa.
+He transferred from the Royal North Lincoln Militia to the 24th Regiment of Foot in the Regular Army on 2 December 1874, and served as a lieutenant in South Africa.
 Clements fought at the Battle of Nyumaga during the Xhosa War of 1877–1878, being mentioned in dispatches on 26 February 1878.
 He became adjutant of his battalion on 27 July 1879 and served at the Battle of Ulundi during the 1879 Anglo-Zulu War.
 For his service, Clements received the South Africa Medal with clasp; he continued to serve with the regiment when it became the South Wales Borderers and was promoted to captain on 4 December 1880, becoming a company commander.

 Clements became battalion adjutant again on 26 October 1882, holding the position until promoted to major on 24 February 1886.
 He served as a brigade major during the Burma Expedition and as Assistant Provost Marshal, being twice wounded in battle (once severely) and mentioned in dispatches on 22 June 1886.
 Clements rejoined his battalion in early 1886 and remained with them until 1889.
 Clements received the India General Service Medal with clasps and was brevetted lieutenant colonel in July 1887 for his actions.
 Awarded the Distinguished Service Order in 1891, he was made an Aide-de-camp to Queen Victoria on 2 December 1896.
 On 8 April 1897 Clements was promoted to command of the 2nd Battalion, South Wales Borderers.